I accidentally denied everyone access to my Amazon S3 bucket. How do I regain access?

 I incorrectly configured my bucket policy to deny all users access to my Amazon Simple Storage Service (Amazon S3) bucket.
 How can I get access to my bucket again?

-After the account root user deletes the bucket policy, an AWS Identity and Access Management (IAM) user or role with access to the bucket can apply a new bucket policy with the correct permissions.
+After the root user deletes the bucket policy, an IAM user (with bucket access) can apply a new bucket policy with the correct permissions.
 For more information, see Bucket policy examples and How do I add an S3 bucket policy?